dojo/examples/realworld/README.md

  * **Build Time Rendering**: Configured to build the home page at build time which injects the applications HTML into the index.html.
  * **Authentication**: Demonstrates handling authentication within a Dojo 2 application.
- * **State Management**: Uses `@dojo/stores` for state management and managing fetching, createing and inserting CRUD data.
+ * **State Management**: Uses `@dojo/stores` for state management and managing fetching, creating, and inserting CRUD data.
  * **Routing**: Uses `@dojo/routing` to provide full application routing.
  * **Lazy Loading (Code Splitting)**: Automatically code splits for widgets/outlets or containers that are defined in an application registry using the dynamic `import` syntax.
  * **Pagination**: Includes pagination for displaying larger sets of data.

-For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.
+For more information on how this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 # How it works